-It’s not common to be able to feel them so early, but apparently, the uterus starts doing these “practice” contractions as early as 6 weeks.
+It’s not common to be able to feel Braxton Hicks so early, but apparently, the uterus starts doing these “practice” contractions as early as 6 weeks.
 Most women don’t feel them until the middle of their pregnancy or into their third trimester.
 At the end of pregnancy Braxton Hicks are often referred to as “false labor,” but my doctor told me they aren’t false, the uterus really is contracting, but they’re just not productive contractions.

 All I know is with all this “practice” my uterus has felt inclined to do throughout my entire pregnancy, it better be a pro during labor and get the job done quickly and effectively!